kbengine/kbengine.github.com/docs/installation.md

 ### 2. To set environment variables:

+(Note: Scripts that start the server in [server-assets] can be used to automate temporary environment variables, so there are no particularly complex deployment requirements to skip this section.)

 KBEngine can read KBE_ROOT, KBE_RES_PATH, KBE_BIN_PATH system environment variables to do something.

 Environment variables description: